wellguimaraes/stateware/README.md

   users: [],
   genderFilter: null,

-  // Define memoized getters

-  // 'filteredUsers' will update when 'users' or 'genderFilter' is updated filteredUsers({ users, genderFilter }) {
+  filteredUsers({ users, genderFilter }) {
     return users.filter(user => !genderFilter || user.gender === genderFilter);
   },

-  // 'totalPosts' will update when 'filteredUsers' is updated totalPosts() {
+  totalPosts() {
-    // you can use this.propName if you prefer return this.filteredUsers.reduce((sum, user) => sum + user.postsCount, 0);
+    // you can use "this.propName" if you prefer return this.filteredUsers.reduce((sum, user) => sum + user.postsCount, 0);
   }
 });